 Moving to history that is much more recent, the Caen Memorial Museum looks at World War II and the D-Day invasion from a large perspective,including the impact on Caen and this part of Normandy.

 The museum covers the years after World War I, when the rise of dark forces began across the continent.
-Known as the “phoney war”, the rise in strength of Nazi Germany readying itself for war give way to images of a tired France still recovering from the previous war, hoping against hope behind the Maginot Line.
+Known as the “phoney war”, the rise in strength of the Germany Reich readying itself for war give way to images of a tired France still recovering from the previous war.
+The French were hoping against hope behind the Maginot Line to protect them.

 It then moves on to the start of the WWII when after a short battle, France fell under occupation.
 Covering the daily life for French people, it includes stories of those who collaborated with the occupying forces, and those who in the French resistance.